prettier/pretty-quick/.changeset/two-beds-collect.md

 ---
-'pretty-quick': patch
+'pretty-quick': minor
 ---

-Replaces `chalk` and `multimatch` with their lightweight and performant alternative.
+refactor: replace `chalk` and `multimatch` with their lightweight and performant alternatives